Guidance for Handling and Reporting Incidents and Spillages of Classified National Security Information

 The OCA decides and sends the information to the Interagency Security Classification Appeals Panel (ISCAP) for approval.

 7. In E.O.
 13526, section 3.7(b)(1), how is "timely" defined?

 The Director of the National Declassification Center (NDC) will determine when the referral is made; after which the agency will have one year to adjudicate.

-There is no requirement in E.O.
-13526 (the Order) to "pre-designate" an individual to derivatively classify information.
-The agency will determine the degree of training required in accordance with any additional guidance that is provided in 32 CFR Part 2001.70.
+No, there is no requirement in E.O.
+13526 (the Order) to "pre-designate" an individual.
+Every agency determines the degree of training required with guidance that is provided in 32 CFR Part 2001.70.

 The agency that delegates the authority reports the delegation.

-Section 3.3(h)(2) allows for agencies to seek the exemption of specific information from automatic declassification at 50 years in extraordinary cases.
+E.O.
+13526, Section 3.3(h)(2) allows for agencies to seek the exemption of specific information from automatic declassification at 50 years in “extraordinary cases.”
 Records containing information exempted from declassification under this provision will be automatically declassified on December 31 of the year 75 years from the date of origin of those records, unless an agency seeks the exemption of specific information from automatic declassification at 75 years.

 Section 3.3(h)(3) allows for agencies to seek the exemption of specific information from automatic declassification at 75 years.
 Proposals to seek an exemption at 50 or 75 years, shall be submitted to the Director of ISOO, serving as Executive Secretary of the ISCAP, 1 year before the information is subject to automatic declassification.